The Editorial Design System The Editorial Design System

 The Need for Streamlined Editorial Design Workflows

-the Need for Streamlined the Editorial Design Workflows
+The Need for Streamlined The Editorial Design Workflows

-the Need for Streamlined the Editorial Design Workflows
+The Need for Streamlined The Editorial Design Workflows

 The publishing world is changing fast, making it crucial to have better editorial design workflows.
 Old ways of editing often don’t work well, especially with the move to digital.
 This change hasn’t made things easier or better for teamwork.